syordanov94/request_validator/README.md

 For more information regarding this validator, you can check the specific pkg page [here](https://github.com/getkin/kin-openapi?tab=readme-ov-file#validating-http-requestsresponses)

 The other implementation uses the **Go-Playground** validator that compares the unmarshalled request body against the Go structures generated from the OpenAPI specs.
-This  implementation DOES NOT validate the origin server neither does it validate the path params, it ONLY validates the request body.
+This implementation **DOES NOT** validate the origin server **NOR** does it validate the path params, it **ONLY** validates the request body.

 For more information on this validator you can check the specific pkg page [here](https://github.com/go-playground/validator).
 Also, you can check how you can generate the validation rules from the **OpenAPI** spec [here](https://github.com/oapi-codegen/oapi-codegen/blob/main/examples/extensions/xoapicodegenextratags/api.yaml).